 Even greater insight was Joseph’s understanding that the engagement in time, manifested by the chief butler’s personally squeezing the grapes into the cup and placing the cup in Pharaoh’s hand, symbolized life for the chief butler.
 Conversely, the passivity of the chief baker, who dreamt of baskets of bread sitting on his head, with birds eating from the baskets, symbolized the opposite of life.

-In the Torah portion Miketz (Gen. 41:1-44:17), this story is followed by Joseph’s encounter with Pharaoh when he is fetched from the jail to interpret Pharaoh’s dreams.
+In the Torah portion of Miketz (Genesis 41:1-44:17), this story is followed by Joseph’s encounter with Pharaoh, when he is fetched from the jail to interpret Pharaoh’s dreams.
 Here again, Joseph demonstrates incredible insight by interpreting seven cows and seven stocks of grain as units of time—seven years of plenty and seven years of famine.
 (What made Joseph interpret these symbols as units of time was explained in my earlier post Interpreting Dreams.)

 The key to understanding this may be found in the way Pharaoh relates his dreams to Joseph.

 And it came to pass at the end of two full years, that Pharaoh dreamed: and, behold, he stood by the river.
-(Gen. 41:1)
+(Genesis 41:1)

 Pharaoh separates himself further from the river by inserting the bank of the river—in Hebrew ad sfat hayor.
-The word sfat did not apear in the original dream.
+The word sfat (“bank”) did not appear in the original dream.